oitofelix/8f-userrpl-kernel/index.md

 calculator (or emulator).
 However, before it can be rebuilt and installed again it must be first uninstalled.
-The [uninstal.rpl](https://github.com/oitofelix/8f-userrpl-kernel/blob/master/uninstall.rpl) is meant for that.
-Keep in mind a couple of things, though: for technical reasons the kernel (and any UserRPL library for that matter) must be built and installed before any other library that may depend on it can be successfully built, and the first kernel build usually fails with a harmless error (retrying fixes it).
+The [uninstal.rpl](https://github.com/oitofelix/8f-userrpl-kernel/blob/master/uninstall.rpl) file is meant for that.
+Keep in mind a couple of things, though: for technical reasons the kernel (and any library for that matter) must be built and installed before any other UserRPL library that depend on it can be successfully built, and the first kernel build usually fails with a harmless error (retrying fixes it).

 For now no binaries are provided.
 You can build the kernel and other libraries by using the actual calculator or an emulator.
 Just grab